5th-7th December at the Technology & Innovation Centre (TIC), University of Strathclyde, Glasgow

-The thirteenth MASTS Annual Science Meeting will be a cross-disciplinary event that brings together members of the marine science community, with the aim of promoting and communicating research excellence and forging new scientific collaborations.
+The fourteenth MASTS Annual Science Meeting is a cross-disciplinary event that brings together members of the marine science community, with the aim of promoting and communicating research excellence and forging new scientific collaborations.
 The event will take place in-person in Glasgow, although we will also provide some limited online attendance options too.

 The first two days will bring together expert plenary speakers and contributed talks, panel sessions and e-posters outlining the latest research and management practices that address key topics related to marine science and management in the face of global climate change and a biodiversity crisis.
-Alongside our general science sessions, the event includes special topic sessions, and plenty of opportunities to network.
+Alongside our general science sessions, the event will include special topic sessions, and plenty of opportunities to network.
+There will also be a ceilidh to enjoy!
 The third day is devoted to workshops.

-Talks will be followed by a live group Q&A session within which all the speakers will be panel members.
-All presenters are encouraged to not solely focus on past and current research but to reflect on gaps of knowledge and future research directions.
+All presenters are encouraged to not solely focus on past and current research but reflect on gaps of knowledge and future research directions.
 Talks should be accessible to other disciplines, by avoiding jargon and keeping technical details simple.

 We encourage all presenters to read our general accessibility guidance here to ensure our event is available to all.